Spwilson87/Video-game-tracker/README.md

 * Create a page that shows a table of all the games entered in the system and allow a user to add to their own collection
 * Higher and more varied test coverage
 * get the ci/cd pipeline fully working to where i can push a change in code and it gets built by jenkins tested and deployed
+* Maybe use github actions in place of jenkins

 ## Author
 Simon Wilson